ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/super-metroid/multiworld_en.md

 2. Load your ROM file if it hasn't already been loaded.
 3. Click on the Tools menu and click on **Lua Console**
 4. Click the button to open a new Lua script.
-5. Select the `sniConnector.lua` file you downloaded above
+5. Select the `Connector.lua` file in `Archipelago\SNI\lua` folder.
+    - Use x86 for 32-bit or x64 for 64-bit.
+Please note the most recent versions of BizHawk are 64-bit only.

 #### With hardware